opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package_using_with_NDK.rst

 #.
 Open Help / Install New Software.
 This shows the “Install” dialog.

 #.
-In the “Work with” dropdown list choose "Helios - http://download.eclipse.org/releases/helios" and wait while the list of
+In the “Work with” drop-down list choose "Helios - http://download.eclipse.org/releases/helios" and wait while the list of
    available software is loaded.

 #.
 From the list of available software select “Programming Languages” / “C/C++ Development Tools 7.0.1”.